jjbits/Linux-Graphics-Full-Stack/README.md

 # Linux-Graphics-Full-Stack

-Hi There,

 Here I am showing how to get and build the major Linux graphics software components.
-If you've wondered and wanted know more about modern graphics software stack, you've come to the right place. :) Along the way, hopefully I can throw some deep details on modern graphics technologies, which are normally hard to come by.
-I use mostly Ubuntu so these are based on Ubuntu packages.
-Also the examples used here are mostly based on the bleeding edge versions, so please keep it in your mind so.
-I am using Intel Nuc with Kaby Lake for the hardware.
-Enjoy!
+These steps are based on Ubuntu.
+I am using Intel Nuc with Kaby Lake for them to run on.
+Please keep in mind that loading the graphics driver can break your system.

 # Get the latese Ubuntu installed
 Here is the Ubuntu link: https://www.ubuntu.com/download/desktop